 Maine DUI (OUI) Laws: Blood Alcohol Concentration (BAC) Limits and Implied Consent

 |Enhanced Penalty (Aggravated) BAC Limit||0.15 Percent|

 |Minimum License Suspension or Revocation (1st, 2nd, 3rd offense)||90 days /18 months / 4 years|

 |Vehicle Confiscation Possible?||Yes|

 |Ignition Interlock Device Possible?||Yes|

 Note: State laws are always changing through legislative, judicial, or other means.
 While FindLaw works hard to ensure the accuracy of its legal resources, it's a good idea to thoroughly research the law or check with an attorney to make sure you have the most recent information.

 Maine motorists who have had their driver's license suspended as a result of being convicted of an alcohol-related offense (typically OUI) may have their licenses restored early with the installation of an IID.
 Qualified individuals must fill out and file a petition for early reinstatement to be considered, and are required to have the device installed for the remainder of their suspension period.
 Early reinstatement times are listed below:

 Maine DUI (OUI) Resources

 No matter where you live or happen to be visiting, drunk driving is considered a serious crime.
 At worst, driving impaired can cost you your life or the lives of others in your vicinity.
 At best, though, a conviction will cost thousands in fines, court costs, and legal fees; a lengthy suspension; and often jail time.
-Make sure your rights are protected and that you get the best possible defense against your OUI charges by contacting a Maine OUI attorney for a free case review.
+Make sure your rights are protected and that you get the best possible defense by reaching out to a Maine OUI attorney.